THE DEFINITION OF ‘LIFE WILL GET THE BASTARDS ANYWAY’

 -Seneca De ira

-So again to reiterate in brevity, the aim of this concept is to give us greater freedom from the attachments of anger, of the adversary occupying our minds, plotting revenge and other things relating to the adversary in question.
+So again briefly, the aim of this concept is to give us greater freedom from the attachments of anger, of the adversary occupying our minds, plotting revenge and other things relating to the adversary in question.

 This concept was inspired, on the one hand, while reading Seneca’s On Anger: